Project number: 2023-005

 Objectives

-1. Investigate the size, distribution and potential productivity of the South-eastern stock of Australian Sardine
+1. To investigate the size, distribution and potential productivity of the South-eastern stock of Australian Sardine.

-2. Provide advice to NRE Tas to inform the establishment of management arrangements for the new Tasmanian Sardine Fishery.
+2. To provide advice to the Department of Natural Resources & Environment Tasmania (NRE Tas) to inform the establishment of management arrangements for the new Tasmanian Sardine Fishery.

 Related research